aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 1. Browse to the folder `C:\Labfiles`, and then click **Select folder**.

 1. When prompted for a solution name, enter **EdgeSolution**.
 This name will be used as the directory name for the new **IoT Edge Solution** that will be created.
+Then, click **Enter**.

 1. When prompted to select a module template, click **C# Module**.
 This will define **C#** as the development language for the custom IoT Edge Module added to the solution.

-1. When prompted for the name of the custom IoT Edge Module, enter **ObjectCountingModule**.
+1. When prompted for the name of the custom IoT Edge Module, enter **objectcountingmodule**.
+Then, click **Enter**.

-1. When prompted for name of the Docker image repository for the module, replace the **localhost:5000** part of the default "localhost:5000/objectcountingmodule" repository location with the name of the Azure Container Registry server - similar to **acraz220training<inject key="DeploymentID" enableCopy="false" />.azurecr.io**.
+1. When prompted for name of the Docker image repository for the module, replace the **localhost:5000** part of the default "localhost:5000/objectcountingmodule" repository location with the name of the Azure Container Registry server - similar to **acraz220trainingcah<inject key="DeploymentID" enableCopy="false" />.azurecr.io**.
+Then, click **Enter**.

     ```text
     <acr-name>.azurecr.io/<module-name>